-His love for photography started long time ago; since he was a small child, but it was not till later in his life he realised, this is really something he would like to do for a living.
-Not long ago, he discovered a picture on his dad’s iPad, which he had taken in Tanji as a small child, showed a lot of potential even then.
-But the passion came back when he started his schooling in the university of The Gambia.
-He was really focused on becoming a lab technician but whilst in University they went on a training trip to Tendaba, there was a lack of network there that pushed him to do something, since he is not a person who can just sit doing nothing.
-He started going around, taking pictures, showing it to friends, and they really liked it.
-He started to realise; he is very good at photography.
-When he got back, he started to link with other photographers which helped to pave the way for him in the industry of photography.
-He says: “It’s good to have a degree in something, but I believe, in life, doing what you love, is the most important thing.”
-Therefore he is now solely focused on photography and he hopes one day he will be a famous photographer well known around the world.
+His love for photography started a long time ago when he was a small child, but it was not till later in his life he realised this was really something he would like to do for a living.
+Not long ago, he discovered a picture on his dad’s iPad, which he had taken in Tanji as a small child, showed a lot of potentials even then.
+But the passion came back when he started his schooling at the University of The Gambia.
+He was really focused on becoming a lab technician, but whilst at University, they went on a training trip to Tendaba; there was a lack of network there that pushed him to do something since he is not a person who can just sit doing nothing.
+He started going around, taking pictures, and showing them to friends, and they really liked it.
+He started to realise; he was very good at photography.
+When he got back, he started to link with other photographers, which helped to pave the way for him in the industry of photography.
+He says: “It’s good to have a degree in something, but I believe, in life, doing what you love is the most important thing.”
+Therefore he is now solely focused on photography, and he hopes one day he will be a famous photographer well-known around the world.

 There are many challenges a photographer faces, especially in The Gambia.
-Clients not being there on time, not knowing what your clients want, sometimes there is a bad lightning or customers did not give you a good description of the place, so you are not ready with the correct equipment.
+Clients not being there on time, not knowing what your clients want, sometimes there is bad lighting or customers did not give you a good description of the place, so you are not ready with the correct equipment.

 “Especially if you don’t have the proper equipment, you always have to make the best out of every situation and improvise,” he explains.
-But for him, now, he is very confident, he can make it work in any kind of circumstances.
+But for him, now, he is very confident; he can make it work in any kind of circumstance.

 He admits, that in the Gambia, the struggles are real.
-“There you can’t get any proper equipment.
+“There, you can’t get any proper equipment.
 You can order only on Amazon or eBay.
-And you cannot charge as much for the wedding or ceremony here in the Gambia, as in US for example, so you have to work for a long time before you can be able to buy just one lens.”
-He says from his own experience, that sometimes you have to improvise with the equipment you have to do everything you want to do.
-He has done all his shootings with 50 mm lens for almost 2 years.
+And you cannot charge as much for the wedding or ceremony here in the Gambia, as in the US, for example, so you have to work for a long time before you can be able to buy just one lens.”
+He says, from his own experience, that sometimes you have to improvise with the equipment.
+You have to do everything you want to do.
+He has done all his shootings with a 50 mm lens for almost two years.
 So there has to be a lot of improvisation.
-He explains further: “but as time goes on, then you can get more equipment.
-Which can also be a struggle, because most of it you cannot buy in the Gambia, and shipping costs can be as much as the cost of a lens, so you have to be resourceful to maybe find somebody who is coming to the Gambia to bring it.”
+He explains further: “But as time goes on, then you can get more equipment.
+This can also be a struggle because most of it you cannot buy in the Gambia, and shipping costs can be as much as the cost of a lens, so you have to be resourceful to maybe find somebody who is coming to the Gambia to bring it.”

-Another thing he feels is wrong here is when you tell people your price, they don’t recognize, how much work is behind it, they would think it is the same as if you would be taking pictures with your phone.
-But there is also a lot of value in the cameras, lenses, lights.
+Another thing he feels is wrong here is when you tell people your price, they don’t recognize how much work is behind it; they would think it is the same as if you are taking pictures with your phone.
+But there is also a lot of value in the cameras, lenses, and lights.

-As he and his friends call it; the university of YouTube, there is where he learned every single thing.
-When he plans to buy a new camera, he watches all the reviews to make sure, the product would favour him, so he is really grateful to all youtubers out there which are doing an amazing job.
-As well as many of us, who are much interested in YouTube channels, he picked his favourite youtuber, which is Cass Jobe, a Nigerian photographer.
+As he and his friends call it, the university of YouTube, there is where he learned every single thing.
+When he plans to buy a new camera, he watches all the reviews to make sure the product will favour him, so he is really grateful to all YouTubers out there who are doing an amazing job.
+As well as many of us, who are much interested in YouTube channels, he picked his favourite YouTuber, which is Cass Jobe, a Nigerian photographer.

-“It takes time, before you get to the style you want to put out,” he told us when we asked about his journey with the editing tools.
-At the beginning, he edited with the phone.
-But then he did his first bigger project to showcase the way of life of people in a very olden way on places like Banjul, Bakau, … When he started that project, he realised he would also need some program for editing.
+“It takes time before you get to the style you want to put out,” he told us when we asked about his journey with the editing tools.
+In the beginning, he edited with the phone.
+But then he did his first bigger project to showcase the way of life of people in a very olden way in places like Banjul, Bakau, … When he started that project, he realised he would also need some program for editing.
 He was following Cass Hope and learned from his steps.
-Since then, he developed his certain way of editing which now, doesn’t take much time, since he created his perfect pre-set.
+Since then, he developed a certain way of editing, which now doesn’t take much time since he created his perfect pre-set.